Skip to main content

 Now click the Code button in the upper left corner.
 You will be redirected to your exercise.

-Click on the Main button in the upper left corner and then on "gh-pages".
+Click the main button in the upper left corner and then on gh-pages.
 Your exercise will be created.

-In the "Readme.md" box at the bottom of the workspace, you can click the link to your exercises on GitHub or copy it and forward it to your students.
+In the README.md box at the bottom of the workspace, click the link to your exercises on GitHub or copy it and forward it to your students.
 Depending on the size of your created exercises, it may take a few minutes for NMRium to display the correct exercises.

 NMR spectra format